Bucketized Active Sampling for Learning ACOPF: Background

 \end{model}

-Let $\PS=\{\NODES, \LOADS, \GENERATORS, \EDGES\}$ be a power grid with a set of buses $\NODES$, a set of loads $\LOADS$, a set of generators $\GENERATORS$, and a set of transmission branches (lines \& transformers) $\EDGES$.
-In addition, let $\GENERATORS(i)$ and $\LOADS(i)$ be the set of generators and loads located on bus $i$.
-Model~\ref{model:acopf} illustrates a simplified formulation~\cite{cain2012history} of \acopf{} with the symbol descriptions listed in Table~\ref{tab:nomen:acopf}.
-Objective \eqref{model:acopf:obj} minimizes the generation costs~$c_i: \mathbb{R}^{|\GENERATORS|} \mapsto \mathbb{R}$ for all the generators.
-Constraint \eqref{model:acopf:vmbound} enforces the upper \& lower bounds for voltage magnitude $\VM$.
-Constraints \eqref{model:acopf:pgbound}-\eqref{model:acopf:qgbound} impose the active $\PG$ and reactive $\QG$ generation bounds.
+Let $\PS \, {=} \, \{\NODES,\, \LOADS,\, \GENERATORS,\, \EDGES\}$ be a power grid with buses $\NODES$, loads $\LOADS$, generators $\GENERATORS$, and transmission branches (lines and transformers) $\EDGES$.
+For each bus $i \, {\in} \, \NODES$, define $\EDGES_{i} \, {=} \, \{(i,\,j) \, {\in} \, \EDGES\}$ and $\EDGES^{R}_{i} \, {=} \, \{(i,\,j) \, {\in} \, \EDGES^{R}\}$ where~$\EDGES^{R} \, {=} \, \{(j,\,i) \, | \, (i,\,j) \in \EDGES\}$.
+For ease of presentation, the paper assumes that exactly one generator and one load is attached to each bus.
+The \acopf{} problem is formulated in Model~\ref{model:acopf}, where $\V$ denotes complex voltage, and $\SD, \SG, \SF$ denote complex power demand, generation and flow, respectively.
+The top and bottom sections of Table~\ref{tab:nomen:acopf} correspond to the decision variables and the problem data respectively.
+The line and shunt admittance of branch $(i,\,j)$ are denoted by $Y_{ij}$ and $Y^{c}_{ij}$.
+Objective \eqref{model:acopf:obj} minimizes total generation costs.
+Constraints \eqref{model:acopf:kirchhoff} maintain power balance (Kirchhoff's current law) for all the buses.
+Constraints \eqref{model:acopf:ohm:fr}, \eqref{model:acopf:ohm:to} assert Ohm's Law for all the lines.
+Constraint \eqref{model:acopf:vmbound} enforces upper and lower bounds for voltage magnitude $|\V|$.
+Constraints \eqref{model:acopf:genbound} impose bounds on active and reactive generation.
 Constraint \eqref{model:acopf:thrmbound} enforces the thermal limits $\overline{S_{ij}}$ on the apparent power for each line.
-Constraints \eqref{model:acopf:pfohm}-\eqref{model:acopf:qfohm} assert Ohm's Law for all the lines.
-Constraints \eqref{model:acopf:pbal}-\eqref{model:acopf:qbal} maintain power flow conservation (Kirchkoff's Law) for all the buses.
-For simplicity, Model~\ref{model:acopf} skips the detailed equations for bus shunts, transformers, and DC lines.
-These components are considered and implemented in this work.
+For simplicity, Model~\ref{model:acopf} omits the detailed equations for bus shunts and transformers.
+The \acopf{} formulation used in the experiments follows the reference \acopf{} formulation in \texttt{PowerModels.jl} \cite{Coffrin2018_PowerModels} and its implementation; see also Model 1 in \cite{Coffrin2016_QCRelaxation}.